Kethavardhan/AI-Based-Generative-QA-System/Email-Subject-Generation/README.md

 **Metrics**:

-During the training, metrics such as rouge1, rouge2, rouge_L, meteor_ans, and bert_score_f1 are logged.
+During the training, metrics such as rouge1, rouge2, rouge_L and meteor_ans  are logged.
 Here’s the snippet of the logged metrics:

 ![Evaluation Metrics](./assets/Email_subject_line_metrics.jpeg)